Azure-Samples/hdinsight-migration/MapR Migration/Instructions/3-SparkMigration.md

 1. Switch back to the SSH session running on the MapR virtual machine.

-1. Move to the apps/reports folder.
+1. Move to the apps/reports folder:

     ```bash
     cd ~/apps/reports